Skip to main content

 Who might live in hedgerows?

-Often seen before they're heard are the 30 bird species that use hedegerows and trees.
+Often seen before they're heard are the 30 bird species that use hedgerows and trees.
 The likes of blackbirds and robins will build nests, whilst dunnocks and whitethroats use taller shrubs as song-posts to announce their territories.

 You may even be lucky enough to catch a glimpse of the nocturnal dormouse in well-connected, larger hedgerows, or witness bats using them for foraging and commuter routes.

-Frequent visitors to hedgerows and trees include butterflies, bees and a multitude of other insects.
+Frequent visitors to hedgerows and trees include butterflies, bees, and a multitude of other insects.

 Grassland